xieweiAlex/English_Learning/words/2022/words-Oct.md

 ## Interesting
 His boat, the Electron, had been so heavily modified, so **weighed down** with half-finished **gizmos** and **gimmicks**, that it was barely **seaworthy** for a short sail near home, **let alone** a solo trip around the globe.

+The Biden administration last week announced new export restrictions aimed at **hobbling** China's ability to make advanced semiconductors.

+Feynman was a very late talker—he didn’t utter a word until he was three—but it was clear from a young age that he was extremely **observant** and intelligent.

+The challenge is navigating the “wash sale” rules **promulgated** by the Internal Revenue Service that nix buying back the same or “substantially identical” securities within 30 days of the sale.